Pure pairs. IV. Trees in bipartite graphs: Introduction

 \end{thm} An {\em ideal} or {\em hereditary class} of graphs is a class $\mathcal{G}$ of graphs such that if $G\in \mathcal{G}$ and $H$ is isomorphic to an induced subgraph of $G$ then $H\in \mathcal{G}$.
 We say that an ideal $\mathcal G$ of graphs has the {\em Erd\H os-Hajnal property} if there exists $c>0$ such that every $G\in\mathcal G$ satisfies $\alpha(G)\omega(G)\ge |G|^c$.
 Thus the Erd\H{o}s-Hajnal conjecture states that the class of $H$-free graphs has the Erd\H os-Hajnal property.

 One way to prove that a class of graphs has the Erd\H os-Hajnal property is to prove something stronger.
-We say that a class $\mathcal G$ has the {\em strong Erd\H os-Hajnal property} if there is some $\epsilon>0$ such that every graph $G\in\mathcal G$ with at least two vertices contains disjoint sets $A$, $B$ that have size at least $\epsilon |G|$ and are either complete or anticomplete (that is, $(A,B)$ is a pure pair).
+We say that a class $\mathcal G$ has the {\em strong Erd\H os-Hajnal property} if there is some $\vare>0$ such that every graph $G\in\mathcal G$ with at least two vertices contains disjoint sets $A$, $B$ that have size at least $\vare |G|$ and are either complete or anticomplete (that is, $(A,B)$ is a pure pair).
 It is easy to prove that, for an ideal $\mathcal G$, the strong Erd\H{o}s-Hajnal property implies the Erd\H{o}s-Hajnal property (see~\cite{APPRS,fp}).
-Unfortunately, it is also easy to prove (by considering a sparse random graph) that if the class of $H$-free graphs has the strong Erd\H os-Hajnal property then $H$ must be a forest; and (by considering the complement of a sparse random graph) that $\overline H$ must also be a forest.
+Unfortunately, it is also easy to prove (by considering a sparse random graph with girth larger than $|H|$) that if the class of $H$-free graphs has the strong Erd\H os-Hajnal property then $H$ must be a forest; and (by considering the complement of a sparse random graph) that $\overline H$ must also be a forest.
 Thus $H$ has at most four vertices, and the Erd\H os-Hajnal conjecture was already known for these graphs.

 But what if we exclude {\em both} a forest and the complement of a forest?
 Then there is some good news.
-In an earlier paper~\cite{trees}, with Maria Chudnovsky, we proved that this implies the strong Erd\H os-Hajnal property: \begin{thm} For every forest $H$, there exists $\epsilon>0$ such that for every graph $G$ that is both $H$-free and $\overline{H}$-free with $|G|\ge 2$, there is a pure pair $(Z_1,Z_2)$ of subsets of $V(G)$ with $|Z_1|,|Z_2|\ge \epsilon |G|$. \end{thm} We also proved the stronger result that, if $G$ is not too dense, then it is enough just to exclude a forest. \begin{thm} For every forest $H$ there exists $\epsilon>0$ such that for every $H$-free graph $G$ with $|G|\ge 2$, either \begin{itemize} \item some vertex has degree at least $\epsilon |G|$; or \item there exist disjoint $Z_1,Z_2\subseteq V(G)$ with $|Z_1|,|Z_2|\ge \epsilon |G|$, anticomplete. \end{itemize} \end{thm} Neither of these theorems hold for any graph $H$ such that neither of $H, \overline{H}$ is a forest.
+In an earlier paper~\cite{trees}, with Maria Chudnovsky, we proved that this implies the strong Erd\H os-Hajnal property: \begin{thm} For every forest $H$, there exists $\vare>0$ such that for every graph $G$ that is both $H$-free and $\overline{H}$-free with $|G|\ge 2$, there is a pure pair $(Z_1,Z_2)$ of subsets of $V(G)$ with $|Z_1|,|Z_2|\ge \vare |G|$. \end{thm} We also proved the stronger result that, if $G$ is not too dense, then it is enough just to exclude a forest. \begin{thm} For every forest $H$ there exists $\vare>0$ such that for every $H$-free graph $G$ with $|G|\ge 2$, either \begin{itemize} \item some vertex has degree at least $\vare |G|$; or \item there exist disjoint $Z_1,Z_2\subseteq V(G)$ with $|Z_1|,|Z_2|\ge \vare |G|$, anticomplete. \end{itemize} \end{thm} Neither of these theorems hold for any graph $H$ such that neither of $H, \overline{H}$ is a forest (this follows easily from the random construction by Erd\H{o}s of graphs with large girth and large chromatic number~\cite{girth}).